amiracle/grand_central/README.md

 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_13.png)

-Adding Master Account
+### Adding Master Account

 Log into the Grand Central App and navigate to the Accounts Section.

-Click on the “New Organization Master Account” button:
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_1.png)

-The Master Account will now be added to your console:
+Click on the “New Organization Master Account” button and the Master Account will now be added to your console:
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_12.png)

 Next, validate this IAM user has access to list all the accounts in the organization: